la2050/archive/_projects/2016/empower-me-a-digital-tool-for-rape-survivors-allies-that-fosters-community-justice-healing.md

   and emotional trauma from sexual assault, while providing outlets for support as it will be linked to Take Back the Night for free online counselling, legal advice and advocacy alternatives.
+Please explain how you will define and measure success for your project.​: >- The application provides an ideal, tangible mechanism for measuring outcomes and impact.
+Each visitor to the app will be registered, and through storytelling, we can track usage and usefulness over time.

+  We are building a clickable prototype that will be tested in the community before testing an online version of the app, which will allow us to make the necessary changes in time for the live launch.
+This will cost a few thousand dollars extra up front, but allows us to save thousands later.

+  We will combine quantitative data that can be obtained from the application backend together with qualitative feedback from focus groups and assess the effectiveness and reach of the application in the community and ways it can be improved over time.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Publicity/awareness
+  - Community outreach
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/empower-me-a-digital-tool-for-rape-survivors-allies-that-fosters-community-justice-healing/skild-prod.s3.amazonaws.com/myla2050/images/custom540/6138888165741-team90.png
 organization_name: Light Sprout